 Many short stories in Someone Who Will Love You In All Your Damaged Glory have experimental elements.
 Bob-Waksberg plays with lists, poetry, font dimension, and more.
 Rules for Taboo starts as a simple list of rules and builds the story of a relationship on it.
 This playful approach to narrative is similar to David Foster Wallace‘s metafictional short stories: in his collection Girl With Curious Hair, he experiments with graphs, lists, and titles.

-There are more similarities between the two, such as the dry humor and the comical use of long, elaborate sentences.
-Above all, the title: a noticeably long one, but with a meaning.
+There are more similarities between the two, such as the dry humor and the clever use of long, elaborate sentences.
+Above all, the title is a noticeably long one, but with a meaning.
 As Bob-Waksberg said in an interview with the All Things Considered podcast:

 … What I think the phrase means is this feeling of glory that, as humans who exist, there is something marvelous about us, something magical, something stupendous, something exemplary. […] And I do believe that we are all worthy of somebody who will love us, in all our damaged glory.Bob-Waksberg, 2019